andrefpoliveira/Pansy/README.md

 Getting Started
 ===============
-To run this language you must have ```Python 3.7+``` installed
+To run this language you must have ```Python 3.7+``` installed.
 To check your python version, open the Command Line and type:

 ```
 python --version
 ```

-Clone this repository and open the Command Line inside the folder
+Clone this repository and open the Command Line inside the folder.
 Now you can start the Pancy Shell by typing the command:

 ```